katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

   - Add the same condition or conditions to all tasks in the role by placing your ``when`` statement under the ``roles`` keyword.
 See the example in this section.
   - Add the same condition or conditions to all tasks in the role by placing your ``when`` statement on a static ``import_role`` in your playbook.
   - Add a condition or conditions to individual tasks or blocks within the role itself.
 This is the only approach that allows you to select or skip some tasks within the role based on your ``when`` statement.
 To select or skip tasks within the role, you must have conditions set on individual tasks or blocks, use the dynamic ``include_role`` in your playbook, and add the condition or conditions to the include.
-When you use this approach, Ansible applies the condition to the include itself plus any tasks in the role that also have that ``when`` statement.
+When you use this approach, Assible applies the condition to the include itself plus any tasks in the role that also have that ``when`` statement.

-When you incorporate a role in your playbook statically with the ``roles`` keyword, Ansible adds the conditions you define to all the tasks in the role.
+When you incorporate a role in your playbook statically with the ``roles`` keyword, Assible adds the conditions you define to all the tasks in the role.
 For example:

 .. code-block:: yaml

    - hosts: webservers
      roles:
         - role: debian_stock_config
-          when: ansible_facts['os_family'] == 'Debian'
+          when: assible_facts['os_family'] == 'Debian'

 .. _conditional_variable_and_files: